Nappanee, Indiana: Amish Acres

 Amish Acres was founded by Richard Pletcher.
 It is a historic farm and heritage resort which embodies a preserved barn and Amish house that help to "Embrace the Pace" as Nappanee's slogan implies.
 Amish Acres celebrates the Amish and shows features of their lifestyle.
-Amish Acre's original preserved Round Barn was relocated to it current location, and within it was constructed a theater in order to present shows.
+Amish Acre's original preserved Round Barn was relocated to its current location, and within it was constructed a theater in order to present shows.
 In addition to viewing plays at Amish Acres, tourists can also experience authentic Amish-style cooking.
 Amish Acres offers other activities such as tours of an Amish house and a horse-drawn carriage ride.
 Amish Acres is home to Nappanee's Arts and Crafts Festival.

 Festivals

 The Nappanee Apple Festival

 The Nappanee Apple Festival is held annually on the third week of September, lasting 3½ days.
 It consists of 100 craft booths, 50 commercial booths, 20 food vendors, two stages for entertainment, a large parade and an airplane flyover on Saturday morning.
 Nappanee annually bakes a seven-foot-wide apple pie that weighs 600 pounds.
 Every year an Apple Blossom Queen is chosen from NorthWood High School.
 The Nappanee Apple Festival attracted over 76,000 people in 2011 and is one of the largest festivals in the State of Indiana.
 Over 200 people from Nappanee volunteer to help with the Apple Festival each year.
-Other events include an apple peeling contest, 5K road run, half marathon, apple pie eating and apple peeling contests, goldfish races, wings & wheels show (cars and airplanes), tractor pull, farm tractor and antique farm equipment show, apple baking contest, kids and adult pedal pull contests, talent show, and a scholarship pageant.
+Other events include an apple peeling contest, 5K road run, half marathon, apple pie eating contests, goldfish races, wings & wheels show (cars and airplanes), tractor pull, farm tractor and antique farm equipment show, apple baking contest, kids and adult pedal pull contests, talent show, and a scholarship pageant.

 Amish Acres Arts & Crafts Festival

 Richard Pletcher, founder of the festival and Amish Acres, remains CEO and Jennifer Pletcher Wysong is the festival director.
 The festival and marketplace takes place around Amish Acre's pond.
 Amish Acres has received many awards, making its way onto The American Bus Association's list of TOP 100 Events in North America in 2012.
 This achievement was awarded four times in seven years.
 Readers of Sunshine Artist magazine rank the Art and Crafts Festival as the third-best Classic and Contemporary Craft Show in America.
 The Art festival was also listed at the number one in the category of "best attractions for group travel in Indiana" in Travel Trade Magazine.
 Senior Group Traveler selected the Arts and Craft Festival as one of only seventy "Editor's Choice of Outstanding Festivals and Major Events"; the Art and Craft Festival being the only one chosen from Indiana.
 Amish Acre's Art and Craft Festival attracts people from areas as far as Chicago, Indianapolis, Toledo, and Detroit.
-Amish Acre's grounds can only support up to 300 booths which consist of 250 different cities from 30 states.
+Amish Acre's grounds can support up to 300 booths which consist of 250 different cities from all 50 states, as well as over 40 different countries.

+Parks

+There are nine parks in the City of Nappanee.
+They are: